endless-sky/endless-sky-wiki/wiki/CreatingSales.md

 The above example would add to the "Syndicate Advanced" shipyard the two ships "Plugin Ship One" and "Plugin Ship Two", because any ships you list will be appended to the ships currently in the shipyard named.

-## shipyardStocks
+## Shipyard Stock

 ```
-shipyardStock "<name>"
+"shipyard stock" "<name>"
     "<ship name>"
         quantity <#>
         discount <%##>
 ```
 ```
-shipyardStock "Random Flivvers"
+"shipyard stock" "Random Flivvers"
     "Flivver" 20
         quantity 5
         discount 40
 ```

-Added in **v0.10.9**, the above example would make any planet the "Random Flivvers" shipyardStock is in to have a 20% chance of selling 5 Flivvers on a discount of 40%. shipyardStock basically lets you have a random chance of a planet selling ships.
+Added in **v0.10.9**, the above example would make any planet the "Random Flivvers" "shipyard stock" is in to have a 20% chance of selling 5 Flivvers on a discount of 40%. "shipyard stock" basically lets you have a random chance of a planet selling ships.

 # Outfitters